Resident Evil: Operation Raccoon City: Reception

 GamesTM gave the game 3/10, criticising the teammate AI, glitches, and unimaginative set pieces after having played the single player mode GamesTM would revisit the game after its release to review online options, and largely came to the same conclusions, criticising the poor AI and mission design, although they did state that the game was better online than offline.
 Once again, they awarded the game 3/10.
 Eurogamer called it an "under-designed and under-produced nightmare...that delivers the bare minimum in every category."
 GamesRadar summed up its review with "poor design choices, narrative missteps, and technical issues combine to make this one of the worst Resident Evil games to date."
 Game Informer ended their review with "Not even online play is enough of a reason to warrant checking out this botched experiment with the Resident Evil brand."

-Edge gave the game a 3 out of 10, concluding that "it’s hard to see what this distinctly low budget shooter has to offer beyond yet another return visit to already blood-saturated and well-trodden ground."
-Game Revolution even went as far as to say that the game has hurt the Resident Evil brand name, and that the game "should never have had the Resident Evil name attached to it.
+Edge gave the game a 3 out of 10, concluding that "it's hard to see what this distinctly low budget shooter has to offer beyond yet another return visit to already blood-saturated and well-trodden ground."
+GameRevolution even went as far as to say that the game has hurt the Resident Evil brand name, and that the game "should never have had the Resident Evil name attached to it.
 It smacks of purely business-oriented decision-making.
 Players are guaranteed to walk into the store and see that name and expect something completely different.
 It's not fair to consumers and Resident Evil fans alike."

 In May 2012, Capcom announced that Operation Raccoon City shipped 2 million units worldwide.
-Although Capcom considers the game "a big success", the development team found the critical reception "challenging."
-As of June 2012, the game has sold 2.1 million units worldwide.
+Although Capcom considers the game "a big success", the development team found the critical reception "challenging".
+As of June 2012, the game had sold 2.1 million units worldwide.